-The maintenance item code(s) indicate the main and sub items required at the time of the oil change (see page 232).
+The maintenance item code(s) indicate the main and sub items required at the time of the oil change (see page 242).

-When the remaining engine oil life is less than 5 percent, you will see a "SERVICE dUE NOW" message along with the same maintenance item code(s), every time you turn the ignition switch to ON(II).
+When the remaining engine oil life is less than 5 percent, you will see a "SERVICE dUE NOW" message along with the same maintenance item code(s), every time you turn the ignition switch to the ON (II) position.